How to Export WordPress Posts

 - Go to WP All Export and select Migrate Posts on the export site.

-- After the export is complete, download the Bundle option.
+- After the export is complete, download the Bundle file, which contains instructions on how to import the data.

 - Process the import to complete the migration.